Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Type: Innerspring + thin foam

-• Materials: Bonnell spring system; 0.4" cushioning foam layer; felt liners above/below innerspring
+• Materials: Bonnell spring system, 0.4" cushioning foam layer, felt liners above and below the innerspring

 • Available sizes: Twin, Full, Queen, King, Narrow Twin